ismaildawoodjee/functional-programming-haskell/chapter1-introduction-to-the-functional-programming-language-haskell/README.md

 d = sqrt (b*b - 4*a*c)
 ```

-$4.$ A new line starting further to the left than the left margin means that the $\text{\underline{decls}}$ block is finished and it is no longer part of this collection of declarations.
+$4.$ A new line starting further to the left than the left margin means that the $\underline{\text{decls}}$ block is finished and it is no longer part of this collection of declarations.

-So $\text{\underline{decls}}$ can also be written like an indented program (i.e., as a sequence of declarations that are left-bundled below each other).
+So $\underline{\text{decls}}$ can also be written like an indented program (i.e., as a sequence of declarations that are left-bundled below each other).
 For example, the declaration of roots could also be written as follows:

 ```haskell
 roots a b c = ((-b - d)/e, (-b + d)/e)